gelmal/dapp/README.md

-# CRP(It complies with the rules of STO20 & ERC20)
+# this Project (It complies with the rules of STO20 & ERC20)
-  a.
-Crp project's SmartContract & JS api
+  a. this project's SmartContract & JS api

   b.
 My code marked '@author sykang' in function